-5.5 Stipend salary sacrifice arrangements benefit the religious practitioner because they have the effect of increasing his/her "take home pay".
-This occurs because of the different tax rules which apply to the payment of a stipend and the provision of non-cash benefits.
-Payments of stipend are liable to tax, and the party paying the stipend must deduct and remit tax to the Tax Office at the appropriate marginal rate of tax.
-However, under current tax legislation, the value of non-cash benefits provided to a religious practitioner is exempt from tax.
-Therefore, if non cash benefits are provided in lieu of stipend, the religious practitioner receives an increase in their "take home pay" of an amount equal to the additional tax which would have been paid had part of the stipend not been foregone or sacrificed.
-(It is important to note that while non-cash benefits made to religious practitioners are exempt from tax and payment summary reporting, social security legislation takes the value of many exempt benefits into account can be sacrificed under stipend sacrifice arrangements.
+- 5.6 Currently, the tax legislation does not limit the amount of the stipend which can be sacrificed under stipend sacrifice arrangements.
 It is important however that the Church observes reasonable limits on the use of those arrangements.
 Bishop-in-Council has determined that a religious practitioner may sacrifice up to 30% of their cash stipend in addition to exempt benefits such as housing, provision of a motor vehicle or personal superannuation contributions.

-Currently, the tax legislation does not limit the types of expenses which can be paid to third parties on behalf of religious practitioners.
+- 5.7 Currently, the tax legislation does not limit the types of expenses which can be paid to third parties on behalf of religious practitioners.
 It is important however, that the Church observes reasonable limits on the level of benefits available to Clergy as provided in the 30% limit set by the Diocese.
-The following types of benefits are commonly paid to third parties under salary sacrifice arrangements:- travelling and accommodation benefits to the extent they are not provided in
+The following types of benefits are commonly paid to third parties under salary sacrifice arrangements:-

+- + holiday home payments

+- non work based travel and entertainment costs

+- † personal insurance premiums

+- + private health fund contributions

+- † retirement home payments

+- + loan repayments

+- † credit card payments

+- school fees and child care costs for dependent children

+- travelling and accommodation benefits to the extent they are not provided in lieu of an allowance (see section 6).